 Large corporations have been employing two-factor authentication and multi-factor authentication for years to protect against customer identity theft, fraud, data theft, phishing and other cybercrimes.
 However, with statistics showing hackers are increasingly targeting small businesses, now small enterprises, mid-sized businesses and even work-at-home entrepreneurs are embracing the technology.
 Due to the complexity, expense and lack of knowledge about the best way to implement such systems, many businesses are still hesitating despite the risk.

 That’s foolish, however, since IT experts now regard two-step authentication as a basic security feature that all businesses must have.
 This article contains tips and strategies to help slow-to-act business owner’s transition into the technology.
+For more information regarding enterprise security, check out our Certified Information Security Manager (CISM) certification program.

 What is Two-Factor Authentication?